Access this research

 About the authors

-Ben is an Analyst in the Verdantix Smart Buildings practice.
-His research agenda currently focuses on new strategies for corporate energy management and future trends in carbon offsetting markets.
-Ben Joined Verdantix in 2021 having previously worked as a researcher at CECAN.
+Ben is an Industry Analyst in the Verdantix Smart Buildings practice.
+His current research agenda focuses on ESG strategies and technologies for real estate, and corporate real estate technology investment strategies.
+Ben Joined Verdantix in 2021, having previously worked as a researcher at CECAN and as a sustainability officer for the NHS.
 He holds a Masters in Environmental Strategy from the University of Surrey and a BA in Geography from the University of Birmingham.

 Industry Analyst